Apprenticeships

 • Paid employment with holiday leave

-• Hands-on-experience within our industry
+• Hands-on experience within our industry

-• At least 20% off-the-job training
+• At least six hours off-the-job training

 • Formal assessment with leads to nationally recognised qualification

 There are an array of industry apprenticeships you can follow depending on your particular interest.
 Each (known as Standards) are designed and delivered by industry specialists and partners.
-To learn more about the successful career of an apprentice in our industry read Liv’s Advertising and Media Exec journey at Hunterlodge.
+To learn more about the successful career of an apprentice in our industry, read Liv’s Advertising and Media Exec journey at Hunterlodge.

 Content